wordup-dev/wordup-cli/README.md

 # Wordup for Visual Studio Code

 If you use VSCode for your development, you can install our [VSCode extension](https://marketplace.visualstudio.com/items?itemName=wordup.wordup-code).
 This extension will integrate all wordup features in your favorite editor.

-# Learn more

-To learn more about wordup in general, visit: https://wordup.dev

 # License / Contributing